 The ‘Shaftesbury’, a 200 Ton 16 Deck Gun with 12 Swivel Guns and crew of 60.
 Both ships were massive compared to the rest of the privateers.
 This was basically a license to have a gun on a ship.
 The granting of such a licence illustrates how trusted the Carter brothers were by the government of the day.

-Basically you can see here above, that the Collector of the Port at St Ives, despatched Harry Carter to go and fight off a large French ship.
+As shown above the Collector of the Port at St Ives, despatched Harry Carter to go and fight off a large French ship.
 (Below written in his own words by Harry Carter.)
 Not only did he do that, but sustained the loss of one of his own ships and at the same time managing to save the lives of 17 sailors.
 (Source: Germoe Parish Council Website)

 If you wish to read the whole of this book the good people of Germoe have published a link to the book. https://archive.org/details/storyofancientpa00coulrich/mode/2up?view=theater